Ackweld/krea-codetask/README.md

 # krea-codetask

-Run the following command in terminal to run the program: "python3 bingo.py"
+Run the following command in your terminal to start the program: "python3 bingo.py"